Quick Answer

 Attorneys, business owners, fiduciaries, spouses, and litigants encounter situations where an informal number is not enough.
 The following circumstances typically require a credentialed valuation opinion.Shareholder and Ownership Disputes

 When one owner seeks to exit, alleges oppression, or claims the other side has diluted or misrepresented the value of the enterprise, the opinion must be grounded in a recognized standard of value and a defensible methodology.
-Shareholder oppression and dissenting shareholder actions typically trigger a statutory standard, often fair value rather than fair market value, and the controlling documents or state statute will specify which applies.Buy-Sell Agreement Triggers
+Shareholder oppression, dissenting-owner, buyout, or ownership-dispute matters often trigger a governing agreement, statute, or forum-specific standard that must be identified before the expert applies valuation methods.Buy-Sell Agreement Triggers

 Buy-sell agreements govern how a departing owner’s interest is valued and transferred.
 Many of these agreements specify a method, name a formula, or require a third-party appraisal, but the formula is often outdated and the method specified may not reflect current conditions or the actual complexity of the business.
 A valuation expert reviews what the agreement requires and produces an opinion that satisfies that standard.Divorce and Marital Estate Division